migramirez2/Harmony-ONE/progress/konstantin-potapov.md

-2024-08-02 Fri
-- Updated golang to 1.22.
-- With Ulad tested made additional tests golang 1.22.
+2024-08-02 Fri: Updated golang to 1.22.
+With Ulad tested made additional tests golang 1.22.
 Version 1.22 does not have incompatibility or stability issues.
 Results can be found https://github.com/harmony-one/harmony/pull/4722/#discussion_r1702049235

 **Research on 1-Second Finality and Validator Rewards in Block Signing**